HemantGangwar/kubernetesClusterRH8/README.md

 $ ansible-playbook kubernetes.yml -e KUBERNETES_MASTER=nodea.lab.example.com

+5. The playbook is fully idempotent and can be safely used multiple times.

 It contains 3 segments:

 1. Pre-Requsisites taking care of Run time disabling of selinux and switching off swap.
 2. A role named deploy_kubernetes containing master and worker deployment.
 3. Post-Requisite taking care of setting up Networking(weave) for Cluster.

-The playbook is fully idempotent and can be safely used multiple times.

-1. Simply clone the git repo.
-2. Update deploy_kubernetes/defaults/main.yml with required parameter
-3. Execute playbook using
-# ansible-playbook kubernetes.yml

-Execution of playbook can be seen at : https://www.youtube.com/watch?v=Lns4th54zPM&t=106s
+Execution of playbook can be viewed at : https://www.youtube.com/watch?v=Lns4th54zPM&t=106s

 AUTHOR
 ========